Thomson-Leng Musical Society: History

 Founded in 1964, Thomson-Leng Musical Society was originally established for employees of D.C.
 Thomson & Co.
-Ltd. as an opportunity for the workforce to gather together and have fun in staging musical productions.

-The original Society went from being exclusively for DC Thomson employees, to including family members of the employees to finally becoming a Musical Society that welcomes members of the general public.
+Ltd.

-In 1998, the Society created a Youth Music Theater.
+In 1998, the Society created a Youth Music Theatre.

 The Society produces one main musical production and a pantomime each year along with other events held throughout the year.

 Committee

 The Management Committee of Thomson-Leng Musical Society is composed of three Executive Committee members and other active committee members.
 The members are elected at the Annual General Meeting, which is held in the Autumn.
 The Committee oversees the running of both Thomson-Leng Musical Society (TLMS) and Thomson-Leng Youth Music Theatre (TLYMT).

-The membership of the Committee, as of October 2019, is as follows: